jakobdylanc/llmcord.py/README.md

 </p>

 ## Features
-- ### Collaborative prompting
+- ### Best chat system
   @ the bot and it will reply to your message.
 Reply to the bot's message to continue from that point.
 Build conversations with reply chains!

-  You can reply to any of the bot's messages to continue from any point.
-Or reply to your friend's message and @ the bot to ask a question about it.
+  You can reply to any of the bot's messages to continue any conversation from any point.
+Or @ the bot while replying to your friend's message to ask a question about it.
 There are no limits to this functionality.

   Additionally:
   - Back-to-back messages from the same user are automatically chained together.
 Just reply to the latest one and the bot will see all of them.